 6.6 Equipment and Component Replacement

-6.6.1 When HVAC, domestic hot-water heating, or refrigeration equipment or appliances are replaced, the replacement equipment shall meet the most stringent energy efficiency requirements in the federal equipment standards, state equipment standards, and in the applicable building code., in ASHRAE/IES Standard 90.12, or in ASHRAE Standard 90.2 3.
+6.6.1 When HVAC, domestic hot-water heating, or refrigeration equipment or appliances are replaced, the replacement equipment shall meet the most stringent energy efficiency requirements in the federal equipment standards, state equipment standards, and in the applicable building code. in ASHRAE/IES Standard 90.12, or in ASHRAE Standard 90.2 3.

 Exception to 6.6.1: Equipment intended for standby or emergency use only.